vishnubob/pixace/README.md

 # pixace

 This is my pet project to experiment with modeling image data using [transformers](https://arxiv.org/abs/1706.03762).
-I only have access to a single 10GB GPU, sp my objective was to train a network that balanced image complexity with quality.
+I only have access to a single 10GB GPU, so my objective was to train a network that balanced image complexity with quality.
 If necessity is the mother of invention, design constraints are the midwives.

 ![Part of a complete breakfast](https://raw.githubusercontent.com/vishnubob/pixace/media/media/ttt-collage.jpg)